ACosmicCake/Catan-AI/README.md

 ## Overview

-This project is an adaptation of a Settlers of Catan framework, originally built in Python with a focus on Reinforcement Learning agents.
+This project is an adaptation of a Settlers of Catan framework, originally built in Python with a focus on LLM agents.
 It has been significantly modified to serve as an "AI Arena" where multiple AI players, including Large Language Models (LLMs) and heuristic-based AIs, can play against each other.

 The game features a GUI implemented using Pygame, and the current primary mode of play involves AI-only games, showcasing the decision-making processes of different AI agents, including the "thoughts" of LLM players.